Bayesian Inference for Spatial-Temporal Non-Gaussian Data Using Predictive Stacking: Introduction

 \section{Introduction}

-Statistical modelling and analysis for spatially oriented non-Gaussian outcomes play a crucial role in diverse scientific applications \citep[see, for example,][]{deoliveira1997tgrf, diggle_geostat_1998, heagerty1998composite, de2000bayesian, zhang2021tractable, saha_datta_banerjee_2022}.
-Diverse scientific investigations involve spatially, and possibly temporally, oriented outcomes that are not Gaussian, or even continuous.
-For example, climate scientists record daily or monthly binary variables at spatial locations indicating whether, or not, rainfall was measurable; ecologists and forest scientists analyse temporal evolution of species counts at locations; and economists study the spatial distribution of the number of insurance claims at different locations over time.
-While spatial-temporal count data are sometimes aggregated into rates or counts over larger regions, statisticians are increasingly encountering count data referenced by space-time coordinates.
+Statistical modelling for spatially oriented non-Gaussian outcomes plays a crucial role in various scientific applications \citep[see, for example,][]{deoliveira1997tgrf, diggle_geostat_1998, heagerty1998composite, de2000bayesian, zhang2021tractable, saha_datta_banerjee_2022}.
+For example, climate scientists record daily or monthly binary variables at spatial locations indicating whether or not rainfall was measurable; ecologists analyse the temporal evolution of species counts at locations; and economists study the spatial distribution of the number of insurance claims over time.